 W.E.
-Train Consulting Offers Dangerous Goods Transport Compliance Expertise in Atlanta, Georgia and all United States markets and much of the rest of the world, too.
+Train Consulting Offers Dangerous Goods Transport Compliance Expertise in Atlanta, Georgia, all United States markets, and internationally, as well.

 W.E.
-Train Consulting offers CUSTOMIZED CONSULTING in Atlanta, Georgia.
+Train Consulting offers CUSTOMIZED CONSULTING Services in Atlanta, Georgia

 Assessments are good for new or recently altered compliance systems.
 Assessments usually generate broader issues for correction, and often highlight alternative methods of compliance.